Low season: two words that will make even the most established hostel owners shiver in their boots.

-This is really a great all around resource that we can’t recommend enough.
+This is really a great all-around resource that we can’t recommend enough.

-There really are so many great ways to use the internet to boost your hotel’s online presence during all of of those slow months!
+There really are so many great ways to use the internet to boost your hotel’s online presence during all of those slow months!
 The proof is in the pudding, though, so make sure that you are testing and analyzing your online marketing campaigns to know how much it is affecting your ROI.